 Belvidere, Illinois goes from loser to winner with idled Stellantis plant reopening

 BELVIDERE, Ill.
-(CBS) -- The year 2023 was a big one for labor – actors, pilots, delivery drivers, and maybe most of all, autoworkers.
+(CBS) -- The year 2023 was big for labor – actors, pilots, delivery drivers, and maybe most of all, autoworkers.

-Belvidere, Illinois is the type of place where a human actually answers the phone at City Hall.
+Belvidere is the type of place where a humay answers the phone at City Hall.
 It's the type of place where Mayor Clint Morris has a Holy Bible on his desk, the Lord is his Shepherd, and professional wrestler Ric Flair is his spirit animal.

-Mayor Morris is an independent, who emphasizes that didn't take any outside money for his campaign.
+Mayor Morris is an independent who emphasizes the hat didn't take any outside money for his campaign.
 He agreed that this puts him on about an island of one in Illinois politics.

 "And of course, with any money that anybody takes, there's a certain amount of obligation," said Morris, "and I don't think anybody is a philanthropist that contacts elected officials, I don't believe that."